joaomiguelpereira/apiquery/README.md

 It just connects to a dummy server (Please see the dummy server here: https://github.com/joaomiguelpereira/dummyhttpapi

-It responds always with the same data, when the inputs are validates.
+It responds always with the same data, when the inputs are validated.

 How to run: